XTLS/Xray-docs-next/docs/en/config/routing.md

 The identifier of this load balancer, used to match `balancerTag` in `RuleObject`.

-> `selector`: [ string ]
+> `selector`: \[ string \]

-An array of strings, each of which will be used to match the prefix of the outbound identifier.
-For example, in the following outbound identifiers: `[ "a", "ab", "c", "ba" ]`, `"selector": ["a"]` will match `[ "a", "ab" ]`.
+An array of strings.
+Each string is used for prefix matching against outbound identifiers.
+Among the following outbound identifiers: `[ "a", "ab", "c", "ba" ]`, `"selector": ["a"]` will match `[ "a", "ab" ]`.

-Generally, multiple outbounds are matched to distribute the load evenly.
+Generally matches multiple outbounds to distribute load among them.

 > `fallbackTag`: string

-If all outbounds fail to connect based on the connection observation results, the outbound specified by this configuration item will be used.
+If all outbounds cannot be connected based on observation results, the outbound specified by this configuration item is used.

-Note: You need to add either the [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject) configuration item.
+Note: Requires adding [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject) configuration items.

 > `strategy`: [StrategyObject](#strategyobject)